genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 Alternative tests for comparing groups without transforming the values first are: t-tests without the equal variance assumption, using a "Welch" or "Satterthwaite approximation", or a test of a shift in distribution, such as the Mann-Whitney-Wilcoxon test.

-However, here, for simplicity of illustration, we will fit a model that assumes equal variance and show the different kinds of linear models using this dataset, setting aside the issue of different within-group variances.
+However here, for simplicity of illustration, we will fit a model that assumes equal variance and shows the different kinds of linear models using this dataset, setting aside the issue of different within-group variances.

 #### A linear model with one variable